-Describe how the school works at building positive relationships with families to increase involvement, including efforts to communicate the school's mission and vision, and keep parents informed of their child's progress
+1. Describe how the school works at building positive relationships with families to increase involvement, including efforts to communicate the school's mission and vision, and keep parents informed of their child's progress a.
+Will the school use its PIP to satisfy this question?

-Title I schools use the Parent Involvement Plan (PIP) to meet the requirements of 20 U.S.C. § 6314(b)(1)(F).
+Title I schools use the Parent Involvement Plan (PIP) to meet the requirements of 20 U.S.C.
+6314(b)(1)(F).